tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 The `:edit` command allows us to open files from within Vim, either by specifying an absolute or a relative filepath.

+- `buffer`: The actual text/file loaded in memory.
+- `window`: A "viewport" that looks into a buffer.
+You can have multiple windows looking at the same buffer.
+- `tab`: A collection or layout of windows.
+It is more like a "workspace" than a browser tab.

 ## Vim settings

 Vim settings are stored in `~/.vimrc` file